These iced tea popsicles are slightly sweet, infused with lemon, and unthinkably easy to make. In fact, we’ve taken to making them year-round.

 - 2. The next day, strain the tea, discarding the solids.
 Stir in the lemon juice and sugar until dissolved.
 Taste and adjust with a bit more of either or both lemon and sugar to suit your tastes, bearing in mind that both flavors will be less apparent when frozen.
-Pour the tea into your popsicle molds and freeze for 1 hour.
+Pour the tea into your popsicle molds (or paper cups) and freeze for 1 hour.

 - 4. To release the popsicles from the molds, run the molds under warm water for just the briefest of moments.

 Arnold Palmer Popsicles

 - Reader Sherry Watkins suggested an Arnold Palmer variation of these iced tea popsicles would be divine.
 We’re not going to argue.
 You may want to add slightly less sugar, depending on your sweet tooth.
 [Editor’s Note: An Arnold Palmer, for those not familiar with the summer sipper named for the late and great American golf icon, is a concoction that’s half iced tea and half lemonade.)

 Hungry for more?
 Chow down on these:

 Iced Tea Popsicles Recipe © 2011 Allegra McEvedy.
 Photo © 2011 Andrew Montgomery.
 All rights reserved.